 After that, a cooling trend is going to move into the region, continuing into next weekend.

-Los Angeles and Orange counties will be hot and sunny Saturday, reaching a high temperature of 89 degrees.
-Similar conditions are on tap Sunday.
+On Tuesday, Los Angeles and Orange counties will be under a heat warning and the region should see temperatures reaching about 92 degrees.
+Similar conditions are on tap for Wednesday.

 Download the ABC7 app for weather alerts: Click here for iOS devices | click here for Android devices.
 If you have the app, turn on push notifications and personalize the app.
 Click on My News from the bottom menu, then star the topics you'd like to follow and tap Done.